bjornsturmberg/NumBAT/docs/source/tutorial.rst

     \clearpage

+.. raw:: latex

+    \clearpage

+.. _sec-literature-label:

 Literature Examples
 ---------------------

-Having gotten familiar with NumBAT, we now set out to replicate a number of examples from the literature.
+Having become somewhat familiar with NumBAT, we now set out to replicate a number of examples from the recent literature.
 The examples are presented in chronological order.
-We note the particular importance of examples 5-8 for they include experimental and numerical results that are in good agreement.
+We note the particular importance of examples 5-8 which include experimental and numerical results that are in good agreement.

 2013 - Laude - AIP Adv - BSBS - Rectangular Waveguide - Silica